ChrisPortman/vcrepo/README.md

 ## TODO
   * Fix up managing filesystem permissions so that the web ui can reliably work with what is created/manipulated by the CLI scripts.
+  * Make sure that the sync-repo.rb script can be run relative to anywhere and not just on the vcrepo directory.